 \subsection{Model re-calibration}

-Linear ROM generally fail for problems that involve large deformations because the structural properties (stiffness matrix and internal forces) used for constructing the ROM are valid only for small $\delta \vct{d}$.
+Linear ROM generally fail for problems that involve large deformations because the structural properties (stiffness matrix and internal forces) used for constructing the ROM are valid only for small $\delta \vct{d}$. around the reference configuration $\vct{d}_{\text{ref}}$.
 We solve this problem by updating the FEM discretization once the solution deviates significantly from the expansion point $\vct{d}_{ref}$ used for linearization.
-This implies that also new augmented eigenmodes needs to be computed.
+This implies that also new augmented eigenmodes need to be computed.
 Constructing and updating the ROM is expensive (due to the eigenvalue problem which needs to be solved) while applying it is very cheap.
 Efficiency for the proposed FSI method is achieved by re-using the reduced-order model as long as possible.
 We define a non-dimensional parameter

 based on the maximum absolute deflection $\delta{d}_{max}$ with respect to the reference frame $\vct{d}_{ref}$, i.e.\ the most recent linearization state, normalized by a characteristic length $L$ of the structure.
-The ROM is adapted whenever $\epsilon$ exceeds a given threshold value.
-The efficiency and accuracy of the resulting \emph{Adaptive} ROM (AROM) method depends on this threshold value.
-Note that the limit case $\epsilon= \infty$ corresponds to using the same ROM throughout the simulation, which minimizes the computational cost but will give inaccurate results if non-linear effects are large, while $\epsilon=0$ corresponds to updating the ROM at each time step, which essentially yields the same accuracy as non-linear FEM at slightly increased computational cost.
+The ROM is adapted whenever $\epsilon$ exceeds a prescribed threshold.
+The efficiency and accuracy of the resulting \emph{Adaptive} ROM (AROM) depends on this threshold.
+Note that the limit case $\epsilon= \infty$ corresponds to using the same ROM throughout the simulation, which minimizes the computational cost but will give inaccurate results if non-linear effects are significant, while $\epsilon=0$ corresponds to updating the ROM at each time step, which essentially yields the same accuracy as non-linear FEM at slightly increased computational cost.